blackwhitehere/acme-portal/docs/index.md

 1. **Discovery**: Scans your project for flows using SDK's FlowFinder
 2. **Display**: Presents flows in an organized tree view with deployment status
 3. **Actions**: Provides commands for deployment, promotion, and comparison operations
-4. **Communication**: Uses Python scripts to interface with SDK objects
+4. **Communication**: Uses Python scripts to interface with python SDK objects
 5. **Feedback**: Displays progress and results through VS Code's notification system

 ## Architecture